Stimpy's Pet: Production

 "Stimpy's Pet" was produced during the fourth season of the series and aired during a Nickelodeon-"commissioned" fifth season.
-Phil Hartman voices the titular pet in his second and last guest star on the series, in multiple attempts by showrunner Bob Camp to reinvigorate discussion on the series; it is his last cameo on a Nickelodeon series before his murder in 1998.
+Phil Hartman voices the titular pet in his second and last guest star on the series, in multiple attempts by showrunner Bob Camp to reinvigorate discussion on the series, following his appearance in "Space Dogged"; it is his last cameo on a Nickelodeon series before his murder in 1998.
 Director Steve Loter noted that production on the episode was extremely rushed, with little time put into quality assurance, as more focus was put on Chris Reccardi's "Ren's Brain" while directors like him have little to no influence on episodes' structure; he considered the episode to be lackluster.
 It aired on October 7, 1995, with that episode, after a three-month absence of new episodes.

 Reception

 American journalist Thad Komorowski gave the episode two and a half out of five stars, noting the tired writing to be a point of criticism.
+He also criticized its noticeable rush in production as another major flaw of the episode.